The Apple Watch is the best smartwatch you can buy, so congratulations. You have the best piece of wrist-based tech going.

 Having an App Store directly on the Watch is great because every app you browse is obviously compatible.
 On the iPhone App Store, you can search by Watch app, but sometimes it’s easier just to do it on the Watch, Press the Digital Crown and open the App Store.

 From here the Watch will surface some cool apps for you, or you can use the Search function to get downloading.
 We recommend Pocket Casts for an excellent on-wrist podcast experience, Nike Run Club for community-based fitness tracking and ToDoist for an awesome productivity and reminders app – each are excellent on iPhone and are then improved by having access to them on Apple Watch.
-And if you're hungry for more, we've listed the 40 apps we use, so you'll find something you like there.
+And if you’re hungry for more, we’ve listed all the Apple Watch apps we use, so you’ll find something you like there.

 They showcase using the Watch as a media remote control (Pocket Casts), using it to track your workouts (Nike Run Club), and an always-with-you reminders list (ToDoist).
 Once you start seeing how the Apple Watch can make small improvements to your day like this, you’ll become obsessed with finding the next app that works for your interests and routine.